moondg/332project/README.md

 - Parsing/Sort/Partition/Shuffle, Merge/Sampling is closely related: Well-defined interface needed, extra effort for communication needed.
 - TDD's idea is "test is a some kind of document": Record TDD application for docs with details.

-### Week 2
+### Week 2 (Applied)
-- Check pseudocode: Partitioning and Shuffling
+- Check pseudocode: Partitioning and Shuffling.
-- Introducing proper locking mechanism
+- Introducing proper locking mechanism.
-- Network defect: reconnect between nodes and recovering network
+- Network defect: reconnect between nodes and recovering network.

-### Week 3
+### Week 3 (Applied)
-- Tournament tree: initialization, save, data type, metadata
+- Tournament tree: initialization, save, data type, metadata.
-- Network interaction: role of Master, necessity of Worker-Worker
+- Network interaction: role of Master, necessity of Worker-Worker.
 - Flexibly divide components: interaction may contain multiple messages For example, network disconnection can be problem for this.

+### Week 4
+- Testnames: Use Testnames that represent the tested object and normaility well

 ## Design
 ### Pseudocode